kirilklein/kirilklein/README.md

 ---

 <p align="center">
-  I'm a Data Scientist and PhD Candidate working on causal inference, healthcare data, and large-scale machine learning systems.
+  I’m a Data Scientist and PhD Candidate focused on causal inference and large-scale machine learning for healthcare data.
   <br>
   <br>
   🎓 Currently pursuing my PhD at <b>University of Copenhagen (DIKU)</b>